 Walking the halls of the inpatient Hematology-Oncology Unit on 4 North at SSM Health Cardinal Glennon, one will typically see children from infancy through their late teens.
 But lately, those halls have also been home for 27-year-old Kirby Frost.

-Kirby (KJ) Frost’s career as a lineman with the IBEW (International Brotherhood of Electrical Workers) has taken him from his original home in Missouri, throughout the United States – most recently, to California.
+Kirby (KJ) is a lineman who works for the IBEW (International Brotherhood of Electrical Workers).
+Originally from Missouri, KJ’s work has taken him throughout the United States – most recently, to California.
 It was not unusual for him to be working 12-14 hour days.
 Early this spring, KJ began experiencing a considerable amount of ankle pain.
 For several weeks, he attributed the pain to an instance of rolling his ankle in a parking lot, that he just wasn’t able to “walk off.”
 However, by April the pain had become increasingly worse.
 He went to an urgent care center hoping to get some answers.
 An X-Ray revealed a stress fracture.
 After hearing that, KJ requested an MRI; however, he was told that wasn’t necessary and was given an ankle brace and sent home.

 The pain increased over the next couple months, so much so that it forced KJ to quit his job and come back to Missouri.
 Once he was back home, he made an appointment with a foot specialist, and brought the x-rays performed at the urgent care center in April.
 The foot specialist reviewed those images, identifying what looked to be a tumor, and ordered a CT scan and MRI.
 Within an hour, KJ had news that there was a tumor in his ankle, and he was referred to see Dr. David Greenberg, MD the following Wednesday.
 Dr. David Greenberg is an Orthopedic Surgeon at SSM Health Cardinal Glennon Children’s Hospital, and a member of the SLUCare Physician Group.
 He takes special interest in the treatment of bone and soft tissue tumors, the study of bone void fillers and bone disease and sarcoma.